-A group of guys together in Las Vegas for one purpose, Bachelor party!
+A group of guys together in Las Vegas for one purpose, a bachelor party!
 Late nights, alcohol, gambling and those diversions that never get spoken of again.
-Las Vegas is the bachelor party mecca and you need to find the best hotel for your celebration.
+Las Vegas is the bachelor party mecca and you need to find the best Las Vegas hotel for your celebration.

 Every aspect of the bachelor party formula has been taken care of at Cosmopolitan of Las Vegas.
 They have the nightclub you need, the steakhouse with a party and the bars with secret drinks that will make the entire night something that you will never remember in the morning.
 The pool area will keep the party going during the day and Marquee Nightclub will make the memories appear at night.

 If you have the cash for a blow out bachelor party that takes the ultimate party to another level you should choose Caesars Palace.
 Spend some time at the Omnia nightclub, eat at the Mesa Grill, Spagos and Old Homestead.
-You'll need some time to play a few poker tournaments and watch a few games in the Sports book.
+You'll need some time to play a few poker tournaments and watch a few games in the Sportsbook.
 Caesars Palace is where all of Las Vegas seems to collide in one giant festive atmosphere.
 A bachelor party centered around Caesars Palace only means complete chaos.
 It's on, it's so on!
-Start at the bar at near the check-in lobby just to get a feel for the casino floor, so much can be viewed from this vantage point, if you know what I mean?
+Start at the bar near the check-in lobby just to get a feel for the casino floor, so much can be viewed from this vantage point.

-Just up Fremont Street in Downtown Las Vegas this is the hotel for the budget minded bachelor party.
+Just up Fremont Street in Downtown Las Vegas, this is the hotel for the budget-minded bachelor party.
 It has everything you need in a part of town that serves those visitors who want to spend a little less but still want all the Vegas fun.
-There is cheap food options and plenty of drink specials and nearby bars and restaurants will supply all the action you need to send the groom off into the sunset.
+There are cheap food options and plenty of drink specials.
+Nearby bars and restaurants will supply all the action you need to send the groom off into the sunset.

 Go old school for the bachelor party, play poker all night long at the place where the World Series of Poker was invented!
 This is real Las Vegas, not Disneyland for adults.
-Cheap meals, cheap drinks and gambling.
-Downtown Las Vegas is perfect for the budget conscious bachelor party.
-Head to the top of the tower for a pool party on the very old school rooftop pool.
-Wait...the pool is no longer open and the hotel does not operate any longer but you can still walk around this icon of Downtown Las Vegas.
+Expect cheap meals, cheap drinks and gambling.
+Downtown Las Vegas is perfect for the budget-conscious bachelor party.
+The pool is no longer open and the hotel no longer operates but you can still walk around this icon of Downtown Las Vegas.
 Old school is still really good at Binion's.